 - i.
-The applicant will normally be expected to establish and maintain, until the financing agreement is repaid, a restricted reserve equal to one year's debt service from available cash prior to the construction completion date, unless the Division determines that credit or tax considerations support a different result. - ii.
+The applicant will normally be expected to establish and maintain, until the financing agreement is repaid in full, a restricted reserve equal to one year's debt service from available cash prior to the construction completion date, unless the Division determines that credit or tax considerations support a different result. - ii.
 The applicant must comply with existing coverage covenants or with CWSRF coverage requirements, whichever covenants or requirements provide greater coverage.
-The applicant's net revenues at completion of construction pledged to pay all senior debts relying on the PRF must be at least 1.2 times the highest year's senior debt service, and the net revenues pledged to pay all debts must be at least 1.1 times the highest year's aggregate debt service.
+The Division will employ appropriate credit criteria to evaluating all pledged sources of repayment. - (A) The applicant's pledged sources of repayment at completion of construction pledged to pay all debts senior to the obligation relying on the PRF must be at least 1.2 times the highest year's senior debt service, and pledged sources of repayment to pay all debts must be at least 1.1 times the highest year's aggregate debt service. - (B) The applicant may include in its pledge revenues, assessments and/or special taxes.